Oxford-Burcot Commission

-The Oxford-Burcot Commission was the first Commission concerned with the management of the River Thames, appointed by an Act of Parliament of 1605 by James I to make the stretch of river from Burcot to Oxford navigable.
-The Commission took responsibility for the management of the River Thames between Oxford and Burcot.
+The Oxford-Burcot Commission was the first commission concerned with the management of the River Thames, appointed by an act of Parliament, the Thames Commission of Sewers Act 1605 (3 Jas.
+1. c.
+14) to make the stretch of river from Burcot to Oxford navigable.
+The commission took responsibility for the management of the River Thames between Oxford and Burcot.
 It consisted of 18 members, including a representative each from Oxford city and from the University.
 However its work was irregular and by 1611 it had ceased altogether.